Stud 5000 is a lidocaine-based delay spray intended to help men last longer during sex by reducing the physical sensitivity of the penis.

 Shake well before use…For external use only…Hold the container 10 cm. apart with the arrow on the spray button pointing toward the area of application.
 Press button repeatedly to spray…Do not use more than five sprays of one second duration each time.

-So there’s nothing about where to spray exactly, how long to wait, if you should wash it off and if you can use it with oral sex or a condom etc.
+There’s nothing about where to spray exactly, how long to wait, if you should wash it off and if you can use it with oral sex or a condom etc.

 Here’s how I recommend using the spray